msdianforever/bot3-yumi/README.md

 Other Commands:

  - Hello: Says a Hello! (!hello)
+ - sfsetup: Make a sourceforge auth
  - Chat2Shell: Run shell commands on host computer via chat (!shell)
  - SetupGDrive: Setup your Google Drive Account to send files (!setupgdrive)
  - Download2GDrive: Download any directlink and send to your Google Drive (!d2gdrive)
- - ErfanGSIs: Can port GSIs using [ErfanGSIs Tool](https://github.com/erfanoabdi/ErfanGSIs) (!jurl2gsi)
+ - ErfanGSIs: Can port GSIs using [ErfanGSIs Tool](https://github.com/Treble-Experience/ErfanGSIs-VelanGSIs) (!jurl2gsi)

 *More commands will be added in future, any suggestion or contributions are welcome :)*